taresh18/Image-Colorization/README.md

 ## Things to try in Future:

-* BatchNorm : Construct different mini-batches for real and fake images.
 * Training for more epochs.
 * Hyper-parameter optimisations
 * Create a web application and deploy the model over it.